 - If no buttons are pressed, players defend each of their three heights (High, Middle, and Low) based on the direction of their joystick (the upper quadrant for High, the lower quadrant for Low, and the middle quadrant, even if the joystick is neutral, for Middle).
 Players move their combatants left and right on the playfield by holding the joystick either neutral-left or neutral-right while the opponent is not attacking.

 - If only the Attack button is pressed, players perform one of nine attacks based on what direction the joystick is held in.
-Based on the joystick's quadrant (upper for High Attacks, neutral for Middle Attacks, and lower for Low Attacks), attacks can only be blocked with the same height.
-If both Attack and Jump buttons are pressed, players perform one of nine special attacks (which function the same as normal attacks, only increasing risk for a chance to perform two consecutive strikes).
+The quadrant of the joystick's direction not only determines the attack's reach (with forward attacks doing longer-ranged strikes at the risk of counter-attack), but also determines how they need to be blocked (as they can only be blocked from the same height).
+If both Attack and Jump buttons are pressed at the same time, players perform one of nine special attacks that have a chance of performing consecutive strikes (although their slow speed and recovery leaves them open for a counter-attack).

-- If only the Jump button is pressed, players perform one of three evasive actions: jumping straight up, jumping in a certain direction (performed by holding the joystick either upper-left or upper-right), or making a quick dash in the playfield (perform by holding the joystick either neutral-left or neutral-right).
+- If only the Jump button is pressed, players perform one of three evasive actions: a short jump (with upper-left and upper-right directions on the joystick also causing a forward or backward momentum), a long backflip (by holding the joystick neutral-backward), or a quick dash (by holding the joystick neutral-forward).
 While jumping, players ignore enemy Low Attacks (but put themselves at the risk of Middle and High Attacks) and can perform a special Jump Attack (which must be blocked High) by pressing the Attack button.